PawelTroka/ultrajson/README.rst

 ============
 Benchmarks
 ============
-*UltraJSON* calls/sec compared to three other popular JSON parsers with performance gain specified below each.
+*UltraJSON-x* calls/sec compared to three other popular JSON parsers with performance gain specified below each.

 ~~~~~~~~~~~~~
 Test machine: